ROOTCAUSED/rmc/README.md

 1. if the text box contains multiple lines, the lines are actually printed in the same line, and
 2. the position of the strokes gets corrupted.

+Highlighter and shader pen types are not working as of the latest update to rm files.

+Calligraphy pen fidelity is way off.

 # Acknowledgements

 `rmc` uses [rmscene](https://github.com/ricklupton/rmscene) to read the `.rm` files, for which https://github.com/ddvk/reader helped a lot in figuring out the structure and meaning of the files.